 Atopic eczema, the most common form of eczema, causes redness, inflammation, and intense itching.
-Removing hair either by shaving or waxing can be especially difficult with eczema because there are so many things that can irritate the skin.
-A look at some considerations and tips that you can do to reduce the irritation before, during, and after hair removal.
+Removing hair either by shaving or waxing can be especially difficult with eczema because so many things can irritate the skin.
+A look at some considerations and tips to reduce irritation before, during, and after hair removal.

-Another important aspect with shaving is making sure to replace razor blades regularly.
+Another important aspect of shaving is making sure to replace razor blades regularly.
 Dull razors can be grounds to irritate already sensitive skin, especially if you have to go over papules (skin lesions) more than once.
-When choosing a razor there are many options.
+When choosing a razor, there are many options.
 Some prefer electric razors over hand ones.
-Finding a razor that has a lubricating strip can help to protect the skin and allows the razor to glide rather than drag or scratch.
+Finding a razor with a lubricating strip can help protect the skin and allow the razor to glide rather than drag or scratch.
 Each person finds their own preference of razor to use.

 Whether you are using shaving cream or going with soap, it can help to find a product that has moisturizing properties.
-Using a shaving cream or even soap that is too thick may not be the best option as it can hide eczema patches that may be extra sensitive and should be avoided.
+Using a shaving cream or even too thick soap may not be the best option as it can hide eczema patches that may be extra sensitive and should be avoided.
 Remember to read the product's label as well.
 Products that are fragrance-free or labeled for sensitive skin or hypoallergenic may be preferred.
-Aloe, chamomile, and allantoin are ingredients that typically soothe, calm and reduce inflammation, but each individual finds what product works best for their skin.
+Aloe, chamomile, and allantoin are ingredients that typically soothe, calm, and reduce inflammation, but each individual finds what product works best for their skin.

-Shaving in the direction that the hair grows is a technique that protects against irritating skin and reduces the chance of human error- i.e. nicks and cuts, which can help avoid getting an infection.
-While shaving in the direction that the hair grows is less aggravating for the skin, you may not get a close shave this way, but it if helps create less irritation, then it may be worth it!
-Avoid dry shaving, dry skin can be a trigger for eczema and therefore it is important to avoid making the skin drier than it might already be.
+Shaving in the direction that the hair grows is a technique that protects against irritating skin and reduces the chance of human error- i.e., nicks and cuts, which can help avoid getting an infection.
+While shaving in the direction the hair grows is less aggravating for the skin, you may not get a close shave this way, but if it helps create less irritation, it may be worth it!
+Avoid dry shaving, dry skin can be a trigger for eczema, and therefore, it is important to avoid making the skin drier than it might already be.

 Waxing and depilatory creams are other options for hair removal.
-If using a wax or depilatory cream for the first time it is important to test on a small patch of skin before use to gauge how your skin will react.
-Never use wax that is too hot as this can cause damage to the skin.
+If using a wax or depilatory cream for the first time, it is important to test on a small patch of skin before use to gauge how your skin will react.
+Never use wax that is too hot, as this can cause damage to the skin.
 Waxing products should not be used on active lesions as this will cause further irritation to the skin.
-While waxing and depilatory creams are less popular than shaving, they tend to have longer lasting results.
-As with shaving, it is important to find a waxing product that’s formulated for use on sensitive skin types.
-If you are experiencing weeping eczema, is moist, or begins to bleed it is a good idea to wait until it clears up before booking a wax or waxing at home, any cracked or open skin is open to infection and must be fully healed before wax products should be applied to the area.
+While waxing and depilatory creams are less popular than shaving, they tend to have longer-lasting results.
+As with shaving, it is important to find a waxing product formulated for use on sensitive skin types.
+If you are experiencing weeping eczema, or your flare is moist or begins to bleed, it is a good idea to wait until it clears up before booking a wax or waxing at home.
+Any cracked or open skin is open to infection and must be fully healed before applying wax products to the area.

-No matter what method you choose a key part afterward is to moisturize!
+No matter what method you choose, a key part afterward is to moisturize!
 Choose either your favorite over-the-counter product or emollient and lather away.
-Remember to red those labels as you want to avoid an aftershave that contains alcohol, highly scented products or contains ingredients that are known irritants to your skin.
+Remember to read those labels as you want to avoid an aftershave that contains alcohol, highly scented products or contains ingredients that are known irritants to your skin.